flowcept/flowcept-escience25-tutorial/README.md

 ### Background Knowledge

-- We expect the audience to be familiar with Python, Conda/Venv, Docker, and Docker Compose.
+- We expect the audience to be familiar with Python, Conda/Venv, Docker, and Jupyter Notebooks.
 - Some familiarity with PyTorch models will be good to have.

 - [W3C PROV](https://www.w3.org/TR/prov-overview/) terminology.

 ### Environment